RyanChrisSmith/address_detective/README.md

 </u>

 - Wrap error handling for third party API responses to future proof for versions 2 and beyond
+- Implementing a background worker for the async API calls before the software is handling large data sets
 - Write a CSV file for output rather than just in command line
 - Handling other file types for initial input (pdf, json, yaml, xml)
 - Error handling for input file issues (wrong headers, no commas, too many commas, weird encoding, strange characters, extra comma(s) in street attribute)